 2. Use our top tips to be a successful investor

-Before you invest in the DAX Performance Index, review these investment tips.
-Bearing these in mind will give you the best chance of long-term investment success.
+Review these investment tips before you start, bearing these in mind will give you the best chance of long-term investment success.

 - Do your research.
 Take the time to consider all the pros and cons of investing in the DAX Performance Index, as well as the specific method you’ll use to invest in it.
 Having a plan ahead of time will improve your chances of success, and also help you avoid emotions such as fear and greed, which can cloud your judgment and cause you to make rash decisions when markets become unstable.